rithikrn/wafowt-capy-wecsim/README.md

 tool publications -- Capytaine [1], WEC-Sim [3], and the OC4 reference
 geometry [6] -- together with the repository itself and masters thesis:

+Note: Any future peer-reviewed papers and journal articles published regarding this workflow will be added to this section.

 ```bibtex
 @software{wafowt_capy_wecsim,
   author  = {Rithik R Nambiar},